scyrille/vim-survival-sims/README.md

 * Sample size
 * Number of non-null variables
 * Prevalence distribution of alterations

+### Sensitivity to covariate correlations

+For each scenario, we additionally evaluated the sensitivity of the VIM to correlations between covariates.
+Correlations were introduced between selected covariates while preserving their marginal distributions (binary or continuous).
+Specifically, we considered both weak and moderate correlation dependence between predictors, with pairwise correlations set to $\rho=0.3$ and $\rho=0.6$, respectively.
+This analysis allows us to assess the robustness of the estimated VIM in the presence of correlated covariates.

 ### Compare exclusion variable importance to permutation variable importance